• Home

 Bring the umami factor to your cooking and food storage with mushroom powder.
 You CAN do it yourself!
 MomwithaPREP shows you how!

-3. Pour powder through a fine, mesh strainer into a funnel into your storage container.
+3. Pour powder through a fine, mesh strainer into a funnel in your storage container.
 (I am really loving these Foodsaver Canisters for things I want to keep vacuum sealed but use every day!)

 4. Reprocess any bits that didn’t grind down well enough and repeat step #3.